gjingdx/SQL_Proj2/README.md

 1. ```find``` takes in a column and returns the corresponding Constraints object.
 It finds the root constraints according to a father map of union find class.
 Once the root is found, update the roots of all the visited nodes to the same Constraints object.
 2. ```union``` takes two columns and merge them together.
 The corresponding two sets will be merged after this when the ```find``` method is used on these columns.

-### Query Plan Print
-#### Logical Query Plan Print
-The logical query plan is printed by traversing all the logical operators in the plan tree in preorder using visitor pattern implemented as PhysicalOperatorVisitor class.
-In each visit function in the PhysicalOperatorVisitor class, information of the input argument operator is first printed, then the children/child of the operator will accept this visitor in order.
-The union find information will be printed with the help of union find getOutput() method.
-Possible differences from expected output:
-1. No project operator if the query is "SELECT * From ....."
-2. For Join operator, conditions like S.A < R.E will not create new elements in union find.
-3. Order of leaves and union elements.

-#### Physical Query Plan Print
-The physical query plan is printed by traversing all the physical operators in the plan tree in preorder using visitor pattern implemented as PhysicalOperatorVisitor class.
-In each visit function in the PhysicalOperatorVisitor class, information of the input argument operator is first printed, then the children/child of the operator will accept this visitor in order.

 ### Join Order
 ```PlanBuilder.JoinOrder```
 - Considering our schema stradegy, we have to calculate the join order during the logcial plan builder, in logical operator exactly.